 Building the QuickBlob library should need almost nothing.
 It is very close to not even needing a libc.
 To use it as a library, you'll need to define a few stub functions for loading images and logging results.
 Take a look at

 quickblob.h for a summary.

 csv-blobs.
 This takes an image as input and produces a comma separated list of every blob found.
 The output includes the size of blob, the color, the centroid and the bounding box.
 The utility needs the DevIL library for image loading.
 While

 csv-blobs has not been tested on windows, it should be no more difficult to install than DevIL.
 On Linux or OSX, just run

 make to build the library and utility.

-csv-blobs should meet your needs.
+csv-blobs utility should meet your needs.
+For more demanding uses link the library into your code.
 If you need help building QuickBlob for your platform or integrating it into your application or even just have a feature request, feel free to email me.

 - contour tracking